zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/aks_iot_edge/aks_iot_edge_terraform/_index.md

 ![Screenshot showing sync config IoT Edge device in VM](./08.png)

-* Finally we will return to the Azure Cloud Shell where we will assign to our new device a module to simulate a temperature sensor.
+* Once completed the above steps, return to the Azure Cloud Shell where we will assign to our new device a module to simulate a temperature sensor.
 For this we will upload the file through the Azure Cloud Shell interface:

 ![Screenshot showing sync config IoT Edge device in VM](./09.png)